manishmodi5555/manishmodi5555/README.md

 👋 **Hey there!** I’m a passionate **Web Developer** currently pursuing my **Bachelor’s degree in Computer Applications (BCA)** at **President Institute College**, under **Gujarat University**.
 I’m in my 3rd year, steadily building a foundation in computer science and diving deeper into the world of technology and development.

 🚀 **Professional Experience**
-I'm currently interning at **InfoLabz Private Limited** 🏢, where I’m getting hands-on experience with modern web technologies, building real-world applications, and honing my skills in both frontend and backend development.
+I'm currently Training at **InfoLabz Private Limited** 🏢, where I’m getting hands-on experience with modern web technologies, building real-world applications, and honing my skills in both frontend and backend development.
 This experience is giving me invaluable insights into the industry, working with a team, and tackling challenging projects.

 💡 **Skills & Technologies**
 My journey as a developer started with a strong curiosity about how things work under the hood.
 Here’s a quick overview of my current skill set: